What is a standard variable rate mortgage?

 Children leaving the house

 The standard variable rate (SVR) is a lender's normal interest rate without any discounts or deals.
-This interest rate is variable and can go up or down.

 How does a standard variable mortgage work?